Email FacebookTwitterMenu burgerClose thin

 Share

-Stock options are something most people have heard of, but you might not know exactly how they work.
-In brief, stock options are a type of alternative compensation that some companies, including many startups, offer as part of their package for employees.
-Employees come on board at perhaps a lower-than-normal salary in exchange for the possibility of a big payday later on.
-If you’ve been offered options as part of a compensation package, or if you’re considering exercising and selling those options, be sure you know how they work.
+Stock options are a type of alternative compensation that some companies, including many startups, offer as part of their compensation package for employees.
+Employees can potentially come on board at a lower salary in exchange for the possibility of a big payday later on.
+If you’ve been offered options as part of a compensation package, or if you’re considering exercising and selling those options, it’s important to know how they work.

 A financial advisor can help you create a financial plan for your stock options or any other investments.